drips-network/docs/docs/introduction.md

 ### Supporting your dependencies with Drip Lists

 Individuals and organizations wishing to support their dependencies can do so by creating their _Drip List_; a collection of up to 200 GitHub repositories, Ethereum addresses, or other Drip Lists, which are each assigned a specific percentage of funds sent to the list.
 The Drip List creator can now start sending a specific amount of any ERC-20 token to their list in form of a _stream_, which they can flexibly alter or stop at any point in the future.
-Once a week, funds streamed to the list are automatically _split_ to its recipients.
+Once a month (on the last Thursday of every month), funds streamed to the list are automatically _split_ to its recipients.
 Those funds are then further split according to _their_ dependencies, and so on.

 <Figure caption="Drip Lists allow anyone to flexibly and continously support a selection of up two 200 projects." src="/img/introduction/drip_list.png" />